Get

 2. Take a Look at Your Cat’s Paws

-If your cat is on their stomach with their paws not fully tucked, but its head is upright, they may be pretending to sleep or just resting.
+If your cat is on their stomach with their paws not fully tucked, but their head is upright, they may be lightly dozing or just resting.
 This position allows them to stay alert and ready to escape a potential threat.

-3. Real Sleep Is Usually Accompanied by Deep Breathing.
+3. Deep Sleep Is Usually Accompanied by Deep Breathing.

-If your cat’s breathing is shallow and inconsistent, it is most likely because they’re not asleep.
+If your cat’s breathing is shallow and inconsistent, it is most likely because they’re not in a deep asleep.
+However, irregular breathing and twitches can be normal during REM sleep or light dozing.

 cat sleeping comfortably on a bed